Credential:

 **The program has a heavy course load, and to support better success in the program, it is recommended learners complete the following courses through Open Studies prior to starting the program: ENGL1201 and ANAT1101.

-Work Integrated Learning placements may include day shifts, evening shifts, night shifts, and/or weekend shifts.
+Work integrated learning placements may include day shifts, evening shifts, night shifts, and/or weekend shifts.
 Shifts are determined by the placement sites and not the college.

 When you graduate, you’ll be eligible to become licensed with the College of Licensed Practical Nurses of Alberta.
 You need to pass the Canadian Practical Nurse Registration Exam to become licensed.